 Collaborators: Troy Day, Scott Greenhalgh

-Poultry farming has undergone significant changes since the 1950s, when industry wide intensification began.
-Today, broiler chickens (chickens raised for meat) are raised with tens of thousands of genetically similar birds in crowded barns, with a lifespan as short as six weeks.
+Today chickens are raised with tens of thousands of genetically similar birds in crowded barns, with a lifespan as short as six weeks.
 These changes to animal husbandry have been implicated in the continual increase in virulence of Marek’s disease, a viral disease of poultry.

 Controlling bovine tuberculosis when there is a wildlife reservoir.